 We attempt to quantify potential local air pollution benefits by assuming the total quantity of emissions assigned to aircraft according to the National Emissions Inventory (EPA 2023a).
 Since aircraft can use jet fuel or aviation gasoline, we determine what share of local emissions reported by the NEI aircraft that use jet fuel are responsible for by assuming total emissions are proportional to the share of aviation fuel consumed that is jet fuel.
-Data on aviation gasoline and jet fuel consumption come from the "U.S. Product Supplied of Aviation Gasoline (Thousand Barrels)" (EIA 2024i) and "U.S. Product Supplied of Kerosene-Type Jet Fuel (Thousand Barrels)" (EIA 2024j), both annual series published by the EIA.
-200 After multiplying the total quantity of emissions by the share of aviation fuel consumed that is jet fuel (99% in 2020), we convert reported emissions from short to metric tons and divide by the total quantity of jet fuel consumed in the year of analysis, where quantity of jet fuel consumed is expressed in gallons.
+Data on aviation gasoline and jet fuel consumption come from the "U.S. Product Supplied of Aviation Gasoline (Thousand Barrels)" (EIA 2024i) and "U.S. Product Supplied of Kerosene-Type Jet Fuel (Thousand Barrels)" (EIA 2024j), both annual series published by the EIA.206 After multiplying the total quantity of emissions by the share of aviation fuel consumed that is jet fuel (99% in 2020), we convert reported emissions from short to metric tons and divide by the total quantity of jet fuel consumed in the year of analysis, where quantity of jet fuel consumed is expressed in gallons.
 This calculation gives us an average quantity of pollution released per gallon of jet fuel consumed, assuming emissions from all aircraft are proportional to the quantity of each fuel type consumed.
-We apply this process to four local pollutants documented in the NEI: CO, NO_X , $PM{2.5}$, and VOC.
-For our in-context specification, we use NEI data from 2014, the
+We apply this process to four local pollutants documented in the NEI: $CO, NO_X, PM{2.5}$, and VOC.
+For our in-context specification, we use NEI data from 2014, the closest year available to 2013.
+We apply to these quantities our baseline social cost estimates but note that this application ignores spatial variation in aviation emissions.

-$^{^{199}}$ Although upstream emissions vary over time, the rising social cost of carbon is largely responsible for the rise in the externality from jet fuel.
+205Although upstream emissions vary over time, the rising social cost of carbon is largely responsible for the rise in the externality from jet fuel.
 In 2020 dollars, the externality from CO_2 rose from \$1.62 in 2013 to \$1.88, accounting for roughly 90% of the real change in the per-gallon externality associated with jet fuel consumption.

-200 Given the relatively small quantity of aviation gasoline consumed annually, this method assigns nearly all closest year available to 2013.
-We apply to these quantities our baseline social cost estimates but note that this application ignores spatial variation in aviation emissions.
+206Given the relatively small quantity of aviation gasoline consumed annually, this method assigns nearly all pollution to aircraft that use jet fuel.

 As an example of this calculation, the NEI reports that aircraft released 7,360 short tons of primary $PM{2.5}$ in 2020, or 6,676.88 metric tons.
-Assuming aircraft that use jet fuel are responsible for 98.99% of these emissions (since 98.99% of all aviation fuel consumed is jet fuel, jet fuel usage resulted in 6,609.74 metric tons of $PM{2.5}$ pollution in 2020, or 3.99 × 10-7 metric tons (0.399 grams) per gallon, since 16.55 billion gallons (393,976 barrels) of jet fuel were consumed in 2020.
+Assuming aircraft that use jet fuel are responsible for 98.99% of these emissions (since 98.99% of all aviation fuel consumed is jet fuel, jet fuel usage resulted in 6,609.74 metric tons of $PM{2.5}$ pollution in 2020, or 3.99×10^{-7} metric tons (0.399 grams) per gallon, since 16.55 billion gallons (393,976 barrels) of jet fuel were consumed in 2020.
 Multiplying by a social cost of \$105,127.64 in 2020, we obtain a WTP for $PM{2.5}$ damages of \$0.042 per gallon of jet fuel consumed.